montanaflynn/Latency-Headers-PoC/README.md

 ### Explaination

-Basically this proof-of-concept is equal parts server and client.
-The server returns headers that the client can use to determine the latency.
+Basically the server returns headers that the client can use to determine the latency.

 The server adds these two http response headers: